 You may think speaking to a mortgage adviser is something people only do after they’ve had an offer accepted on a house.
-But if you’re considering buying a home in the future, it’s a good idea to speak to a mortgage adviser as soon as possible.
+But if you’re considering buying a home in the future, even if you’re not in a position to do so right now, it’s a good idea to speak to a mortgage adviser as soon as possible.
 Here’s why…

-Mortgage advisers can be brilliant sounding boards; you can explain your circumstances and what you want to achieve - and they can talk you through how to get there.
+Mortgage advisers can be brilliant sounding boards; you can explain your circumstances and what you want to achieve - and they can talk you through your options to get there.

 Your mortgage adviser will save you time

-Your mortgage adviser will give you a realistic expectation of you’re likely to be able to borrow based on your circumstances.
-They can give an idea of a realistic budget you can work towards.
-This will determine the type of property you will be able to buy and the location you might want to live in.
+Your mortgage adviser will give you a realistic expectation of you’re likely to be able to borrow, therefore you’ll know what your property budget is likely to be.
+This means you’ll be able to see the type of property you’re likely to be able to afford in the area where you would like to buy.

 You’ll find out about other costs

 As well as your deposit, there are other costs you’ll need to factor into your budget when you’re buying a home.
+And your adviser can explain all these to you so that you’re prepared.
 For example, depending on the value of the property, you may need to pay Stamp Duty.
 Plus, there are other costs like solicitor’s fees to include too.

 Your mortgage adviser can help you get ‘mortgage ready’

 When you apply for a mortgage, it’s essential that you’re ‘mortgage ready’.
 This means that you get yourself in the strongest position possible, ideally six months before applying for a mortgage.
 And an adviser can explain to you how to do this

 - * For example, do you have any outstanding loans?
 Then try to pay these off before you apply for a mortgage and avoid taking out any more loans in the meantime.